Mulibwanji | 16.4 x 12.8 in| chalk pastel, charcoal, micron pen, toned paper.

 Listen to the teacher statement

 To start the year off, I have students do a great deal of planning for their portfolio.
 I encourage students to find the purpose behind why they create art to help them stay motivated.
 If students can identify that bigger idea and understand the purpose, it will connect with them as an artist as well as the viewer.
-In her portfolio, Claire wanted to provide a voice to the children she works with in Africa.
-She wanted to tell their stories.
-In doing that, she wanted to convey the essence of who these children are and to capture the love within each of their hearts.

 From the start, Claire had great technical skills and emotional maturity, but there was a disconnect in her ability to show that in her artwork.
 Claire was very reserved but eventually was able to let go and really be present in the process.